-How the National Measurement and Regulation Office contributes to international legal metrology and who to contact.
+How the Office for Product Safety and Standards contributes to international legal metrology and who to contact.

-The National Measurement and Regulation Office (NMRO) co-ordinates input into international forums including the International Organization of Legal Metrology (OIML) and the European Cooperation in Legal Metrology(WELMEC).
+The Office for Product Safety and Standards (Safety & Standards) co-ordinates input into international forums including the International Organization of Legal Metrology (OIML) and the European Cooperation in Legal Metrology(WELMEC).

-NMRO aim to positively influence European Union (EU) and international legal metrology forums in order to benefit the UK businesses, their customers and consumers.
-This is done by active participation in a number of international committees covering areas of interest to both UK businesses and consumers.
+Safety & Standards aims to positively influence European Union (EU) and international legal metrology forums to benefit UK businesses, their customers and consumers.
+This is done by active participation in a number of international committees covering areas of interest to UK businesses and consumers.
 OIML is working towards ensuring a level playing field and reducing technical barriers to international trade.

-As well as providing the government to government point of contact for weights and measures, NMRO actively participates in OIML with the aim of influencing the regulatory requirements internationally in accordance with the wishes of UK stakeholders, including manufacturers, legislators, and enforcers.
+As well as providing the government to government point of contact for weights and measures, Safety & Standards actively participates in OIML with the aim of influencing regulatory requirements internationally in accordance with the wishes of UK stakeholders, including manufacturers, legislators, and enforcers.

 Read the latest OIML bulletins to understand more about the work of OIML.